Given an array of integers, transform the array in-place to a max heap.

 1 <= len(arr) <= 10,000

-Max (or min) heaps are complete binary trees which satisfy the heap property, meaning each node is at least as large (or small) as each of its children.
+The heap data structure is a complete binary tree which satisfies the heap property, meaning each node is at least as large (or small) as each of its children.
 Max heaps can be encoded in arrays, where:

 i